4GeeksAcademy/learn-in-public/README.md

   A new repository will be created in your account.

-2. Clone the new repository into your *workspace* or open it on Gitpod (ask your teacher on how to open your fork on Gitpod if you don't know).
+2. Open the new forked repository using a provisioning tool like Codespaces (recommended) or Gitpod (ask your teacher on how to open your fork).

-3. In your *workspace*, create a file `<your_github_username>.yml` file inside `/site/resumes/` with your profile information.
+3. In your *codespace*, create a file `<your_github_username>.yml` file inside `/site/resumes/` with your profile information.

   The `YML` file must contain all your personal and professional information.
 Check the details in [Completing the YML file](#completing-the-yml-file)